 The fraud resulted in many VA-backed home loans being put into default, which ended in thousands of foreclosures.
 As the loans themselves were faulty, the hundreds of millions of dollars for which taxpayers will be responsible for paying off is still rising as more VA-backed loans are defaulted.

 The lawsuit was filed by 2 mortgage brokers.
-They claim lenders told them to include attorney's fees in the title examination fee but not to show or include them on their estimates.
+They claim lenders told them to include representative's fees in the title examination fee but not to show or include them on their estimates.
 VA mortgage rules allow for taxes, credit reports, and recording fees.
-They don't allow, however, for attorney's fees or fees associated with settlement closing.
+They don't allow, however, for representative's fees or fees associated with settlement closing.

 The refinanced loans in question were made available on homes already owned by retired and active-duty veterans.
 The goal of refinancing was to shorten their existing mortgage time for pay off or lower their interest rates.